Ear, Nose and Throat Center (ENT)

 - Swallowing therapy – Management of swallowing disorders

 - Botox injection – Treatment of movement disorders of the vocal fold muscles

 - Speech therapy – Management of voice disorders

 - Flexible endoscopic evaluation of swallowing (FEES) – Evaluation of swallowing disorders

 Newborn Hearing Test

-The Newborn Hearing Screening Program (NHSP) of Capitol Medical Center under the Department of Pediatrics aims to identify moderate, severe and profound hearing impairment in newborn babies.
-The program automatically offers all parents, the opportunity to have their baby’s hearing tested shortly after birth.
+Our Newborn Hearing Screening Program (NHSP), under the supervision of the Department of Pediatrics, aims to identify moderate, severe, and profound hearing impairment in newborns.
+The program automatically offers all parents the chance to have their baby’s hearing tested shortly after birth.

 Through the program, early identification of disease gives better a better chance to develop speech and language skills and make the most of social and emotional interacts from an early age.